 Source: UN IPCC and Brightest.

 If we’re going to solve this climate crisis, we need to get to zero or near-zero emissions across agriculture, electricity, manufacturing, and transportation as quickly as possible.
 In other words, we need to radically decarbonize or change each and every big slice in that pie.
-And we need to do it in ways that still work for society (like making sure people have good-paying jobs and enough food to eat).
+And we need to do it in ways that still work for society (like making sure people have good-paying jobs, enough food to eat, and vulnerable, front-line communities don't get overlooked).

 There are also two other important qualifiers around the sources of climate change: where and who.